Our Ambassadors

 On becoming an Ambassador Jonathan said, “I’ve witnessed first-hand the effects of dementia on my own family.
 Having long supported the work of Alzheimer’s Society, I’m honoured to become an official Ambassador, which I do in honour of my late aunt".

 Joy, together with her husband Tony, is a committed campaigner for Alzheimer’s Society and our Dementia Friends programme, regularly speaking out on her own experiences of living with dementia.
-Joy was the face of 2014's Manchester Memory Walk, has been on BBC Breakfast and the new Victoria Derbyshire show on BBC TWO as well being featured in the Observer and Independent.
-She is a passionate proponent of our dementia friendly communities initiative and is a fantastic example of how life doesn't have to stop when dementia begins.
+Joy was the face of 2014's Manchester Memory Walk and is a passionate proponent of our dementia friendly communities initiative and is a fantastic example of how life doesn't have to stop when dementia begins.

 Oscar-winning screenwriter, author, actor and director, Julian Fellowes is an ardent advocate of the issues and causes affecting older people and is a celebrity supporter for the Society.